Strawberry Shortcake: Berry in the Big City: Broadcast

 After debuting on YouTube, the series aired on the Canadian children's channel Family Jr., starting on October 17, 2021.
 The series was released on Netflix, on April 15, 2022 in all countries.
+It also aired on Kids Street in the United States from May 28, 2022 to May 22, 2024.
 In the United Kingdom, the series premiered on Tiny Pop on March 7, 2022.

 Home media and streaming services

 With several other WildBrain properties, Berry in the Big City was added to Netflix on September 21, 2022, in the United States.

 NCircle Entertainment has the DVD rights for the series in Region 1.
 The series' three seasons have been released in DVD box sets.